January 8, 2024

 Do you have to pay taxes on crypto?

 Yes!
-Whether you’re swapping, selling, mining, or earning in crypto, you have to pay taxes on cryptothere’s a tax angle to consider.
-Let’s find out more about paying tax on the different types of crypto
+Whether you’re swapping, selling, mining, or earning in crypto, you may have to pay taxes.
+Let’s find out more about paying tax on the different types of crypto.

 Buying and Selling Crypto

 When you buy and sell cryptocurrencies, the tax implications are clear-cut.
-If you sell crypto for more than you paid for it, that’s a capital gains scenario, and HMRC will tax you on it.
-(Speak to a crypto CGT advisor for professional advice)
+If you sell crypto for more than you paid, that’s a capital gains scenario, and HMRC will tax you.

-This applies whether you’re trading regularly or just occasionally.
+This is for whether you’re trading regularly or just occasionally.
 Keep track of your transactions because, come tax time, each sale can impact your tax bill.

 1. Paid in Crypto

 Whether it’s your salary, freelance fees, or any other earnings, if you receive it in Bitcoin or any other cryptocurrency, HMRC treats it as income.
 This means you’ll owe income tax and National Insurance contributions based on the value of the crypto at the time you receive it.
-It’s essential to keep detailed records for accurate tax reporting.
-Not declaring your income can lead to jail time or a fine of up to £5000.
+Not declaring your income can lead to jail time or a fine of up to £5000, so keep detailed records.

 2. Crypto You Inherit

-Inherited crypto falls under the same umbrella as other inherited assets which means if receive cryptocurrency as part of an estate, it could be subject to Inheritance Tax.
+Inherited crypto falls under the same umbrella as other inherited assets, which means if you receive cryptocurrency as part of an estate, it could be subject to Inheritance Tax.
 However, any subsequent increase in value from the time you inherit to when you dispose of it might also attract Capital Gains Tax.
-Stay vigilant and you should be fine, but any mistakes could end up costing you significantly.
+Stay vigilant, and you should be fine, but any mistakes could end up costing you.

 3. Crypto Mining and Validating

-The income you make from mining and validating, whether throughin the form of rewards or fees, is subject to Income Tax.
-It’s a vital part of the crypto ecosystem, but for HMRC, it’s another form of income.
+The income you make from mining and validating, whether through rewards or fees, is subject to Income Tax.
+It’s a vital part of the crypto ecosystem, but it’s also another form of income for HMRC.

 4. Mining as a Business